 These Wunderkind Data Processing terms (“Terms”) are incorporated by reference into the Wunderkind Data Processing Addendum (the “Addendum” or “DPA”) that further modifies the platform or services agreement (“Agreement”) currently in place between Company (as defined in the applicable DPA) and Wunderkind.

 The parties agree to comply with the following provisions with respect to any Personal Data of Data Subjects located in the European Economic Area Processed in connection with the Agreement.
-The purposes of these Terms is to ensure such Processing is conducted in accordance with Data Protection Laws, including the GDPR and with due respect for the rights and freedoms of individuals whose Personal Data are Processed.
+The purpose of these Terms is to ensure such Processing is conducted in accordance with Data Protection Laws, including the GDPR and with due respect for the rights and freedoms of individuals whose Personal Data are Processed.
 References to the Agreement will be construed as including the DPA and these Terms.

 Except as amended by these Terms, the Agreement will remain in full force and effect.
 If there is a conflict between the Agreement and this Addendum, the terms of this Addendum will control.
 Capitalized terms used but not defined in these Terms have the same meanings as set out in the Addendum and the Agreement.
 To the extent that these Terms differ from those in the Agreement or Addendum, the terms of these Terms shall govern.